kristiangabriel/aescripts/README.md

 ![After Effects Expressions Handbook Banner](https://i.imgur.com/Ek9IkRl.jpeg)
 # 🎬 AE Scripts & Expressions Handbook – Kristian Gabriel
 Welcome to your central library of After Effects expressions and micro-training modules.
-My name is Kristian Gabriel, Creative Director,Graphic & Motion Design Artist, and other things they haven't defined yet.
-LOL.
-The following is a WORK IN PROGRESS and something I wish I would have had when I was learning After Effects.
-Once again, this is a work in progress and there are definitely issues and errors.
-Please bring them to my attention and I would be happy to fix them.
-I fully acknowledge that every motion designer will do and code things differently and thats okay!
-At the end of the day its about all of us getting our work done and meeting those deadlines.
-I have information, you have information, we all have information and between...hopefully all this can help those who need it.
-Anyways!
+My name is Kristian Gabriel — Creative Director, Graphic & Motion Design Artist, and a few other things they haven’t quite defined yet LOL.

+The following is a work in progress—something I wish I’d had when I was learning After Effects.
+There will be issues and errors along the way, so please let me know if you spot any; I’ll be happy to fix them.

+I fully acknowledge that every motion designer codes and builds differently, and that’s okay!
+At the end of the day it’s about all of us getting our work done and meeting deadlines.

+I have information, you have information, we all have information — and between us, hopefully this collection helps whoever needs it.

 Each category includes explanations, examples, and professional shortcuts for motion design, rigging, and automation.

-Hope you have fun and enjoy!
+Have fun, experiment, and enjoy!

 ---